Mohammed-Mohsen-Mohammed/Mohammed-Mohsen-Mohammed/README.md

 ### 🎮 Rock Paper Scissors Game

-A console-based game built using C++ where the player competes against the computer in multiple rounds.
+A simple and interactive Rock-Paper-Scissors console game built using C++, where the player competes against the computer in multiple rounds.

 ✨ Features:
 - Play multiple rounds (1 → 10)